osmlab/osm-community-index/CONTRIBUTING.md

 ## Contributing

+*If you don't understand the explanation below, feel free to [post an Issue](https://github.com/osmlab/osm-community-index/issues/new) to describe your community resources.
+That page contains some pointers to help you fill in all the info we  need.
+You do need [a Github account](https://github.com/join) to be able to post an Issue.*

 There are 2 kinds of files in this project:

 * Under `features/` there are `.geojson` files to describe the areas where the communities are active